Where is data stored, and what is a data breach?

 What is a data breach?

-These incidents can be either intentional and accidental, ranging from targeted attacks launched by cyber criminals to the negligent handling of devices or paper-based records.
-Data breaches aren’t always done with the goal of stealing valuable or sensitive information (they can be speculative), but they all pose a risk of data loss and potential legal penalties.
+Data breaches aren’t always done with the goal of stealing valuable or sensitive information (they can be speculative), but they all pose a risk of data loss, and potential legal penalties for the party accessing the data.

-• Exploitation of security vulnerabilities.
 If your apps and devices are not updated to the latest available versions, this can provide hackers with a free pass to exploit security vulnerabilities found in old versions.
 Such exploits can use software as a ‘backdoor’ into your systems, allowing them to gain access to files and networks.

-• Human error.
 Behaviours such as using weak passwords, sharing passwords with colleagues, sending sensitive information to the wrong recipient, and interacting with phishing scams are all examples of human error.
 Passwords should be complex phrases or use multiple symbols and numbers, while other errors often come down to paying close attention, and not becoming lackadaisical about email security.

-• Malware.
 If a device becomes infected, there are a number of ways in which data could be lost or stolen.
 Keyloggers could monitor users’ keystrokes to steal their login credentials, or ransomware could encrypt valuable data until a fee is paid.

-• Insider abuse.
 In rare cases, trusted staff members could sell off personal data for financial gain.
 A more common example may be former employees who still have access to company files, and leak or delete them as a form of revenge.

-• Physical theft of devices.
 If physical devices such as laptops or mobile phones are not password-protected, stealing them may give criminals unlimited access to a company’s private network, as well as local data and login details for apps or software.

 After reading this information, we hope you have a better understanding of where data is stored, and the dangers of a data breach.
-To discuss our data storage, data protection and cybersecurity services, or for any more information, please don’t hesitate to contact us.